 Use it as a centerpiece filled with conversation hearts for the highlight of your party table.
 It says “I love you” in style.

 I love making craft projects with clay pots.
 (See my clay pot snowman here.)
 The material just soaks up paint, making the drying time quick and normally I only need one coat to cover them.
+Check out my post for Tootsie Pop Flowers for another fun Valentine’s Day project.

 Terra cotta pots have a shape that can be transformed into all sorts of cute decor items.
 I made a clay pot pumpkin candy dish for Thanksgiving and loved the way it turned out.